RocketChat/handbook/operations/mobile/README.md

 Every week the whole company joins a call via Google Meets at 1pm Brasilia Time (duration is no longer than 1h).
 It’s expected that you are present into this meeting and if not, you **must** inform your team leader why.

-### Pull Requests

-1. Prefer to use pull-requests to send changes to your repository always.
-It’s also very important that your pull-request have tags, milestone and the cycle.
-2. You can request your colleagues to review your PRs as much as you want.
-It’s expected that every colleague don’t take more than 24 hours to review a new pull-request.
-Taking more than 3 days to review a PR will sound us an alarm that something is not right.
-We believe that moving the project with small pull-requests is the way to go and reviewing than quickly will reduce the changes of causing conflicts and wasting time to fix it.

-### Issues

-1. It’s expected that you create issues for the bugs you found, improvements that you think are necessary (or want to start a discussion about it) or new features.
-It’s always preferable to discuss things on the issues or pull-requests than on the chat or video calls.
-2. Make sure you tag your issues and the issues from the community correctly and add the milestone if you think it makes sense.
-3. Bugs are prioritised over new features and improvements most of the time, if you have any question about the prioritisation, contact your team leader.

 ### Calendar

 Mobile Team has a shared calendar where we put our deadlines and important events to the whole mobile team.
 Make sure you have it subscribed in your calendar application, the URL is this one: https://calendar.google.com/calendar?cid=cm9ja2V0LmNoYXRfY3BqcGV2a3BvOXR1NmZxbWczdDNvM2tobjRAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ.